SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 ### DataMiner Community Edition

 The DataMiner Community Edition allows you to deploy a standalone, fully featured DataMiner System per [organization](xref:Pricing_Usage_based_service#organization).
-It can be deployed on Self-managed infrastructure or as a service.
+It can be deployed on self-managed infrastructure or as a service.

 This is the perfect way to get started, allowing anyone to use the platform and build up knowledge on the many possibilities it has to offer.
 When ready to scale up, you can move to the standard usage-based services by purchasing credits.